Euvaz/Squiddie/README.md

   news
   xmr

-Type >help command for more info on a command.
+Type !sq help command for more info on a command.
-You can also type >help category for more info on a category.
+You can also type !sq help category for more info on a category.
 ```

 ## Install